Frankfort School District 157-C Advanced/Honors Placement Process

 Advanced Mathematics (Grade 5)

 Students who qualify for Advanced Mathematics will meet with the Math Enrichment teacher every day during their math block.
 The Advanced Math curriculum includes all of the present grade level standards in addition to standards that are taught one grade level above.
 This is a fast paced, accelerated course that is challenging and rigorous.
 Students will be expected to think in depth about mathematical concepts and apply skills to real world problems.
+Grade weights in Advanced are the same as in core classes.
+This is not a weighted course.

 Advanced Math Placement Criteria Grade 5